-Patrick Tyler, Ph.D., LIMHP, LPC, Director, Child and Family Translational Research Center
+Patrick Tyler, Ph.D., LIMHP, LPC, Senior Director, Child and Family Translational Research Center

 Patrick Tyler, Ph.D., LIMHP, LPC is an independent licensed mental health practitioner and licensed professional counselor.
 Dr. Tyler earned his doctorate from the University of Nebraska at Lincoln in education with an emphasis in emotional and behavioral disorders.
 He has over twenty years of experience working with youth and families in a variety of treatment settings.
 He has worked at Boys Town since 2001 as a clinical director and researcher in the residential and aftercare programs.
 His experience includes successful completion of two randomized controlled trials on an aftercare intervention called On the Way Home, which is on the California Evidence-Based Clearinghouse.
 He has also been involved in conducting fMRI research in the Center for Neurobehavioral Research since 2013 to understand brain function in youth with emotional and behavioral problems.

 Beth is the Director of Data Support in the Child and Family Translational Research Center.
 The function of Clinical Data Support is to serve Boys Town by contributing to routine data collection and reporting activities.
 Beth holds a B.S. in Psychology from the University of Nebraska at Kearney.
 Her research experience includes measurement, survey development, database systems, program evaluation, and statistical analyses.